Sv443-Network/UserUtils/docs.md

 ): void
 ```

-Intercepts all events dispatched on the `eventObject` and prevents the listeners from being called as long as the predicate function returns a truthy value.
+Intercepts all listeners for the given event dispatched on the `eventObject`, by preventing the listeners from being called as long as the predicate function returns a truthy value.
 If no predicate is specified, all events will be discarded.
 Calling this function will set the `Error.stackTraceLimit` to 100 (if it's not already higher) to ensure the stack trace is preserved.